bywatersolutions/devs.bywatersolutions.com/source/_posts/Printing-lists.md

 title: Printing lists
 raised: 2500
 supporters: 2
-date: 2016-12-01 06:38:17
+date: 'Wed Nov 30 2016 23:38:17 GMT-0700 (Mountain Standard Time)'
 goal: 2500
+short_description: >-
-short_description: When printing a lists, you can only print one page at a time.
+  When printing a lists, you can only print one page at a time.
 This development will allow you to print all pages of a list at once.
-tags:
-bug:
+bug: 0
-module: Catalog
+module: Funded
+published: true
+originalmodule: Cataloging
 ---

 When printing a lists, you can only print one page at a time.
 This development will allow you to print all pages of a list at once.